New Online CRA Tool – Penalty and Interest Relief

 Final Thoughts

 The SELT isn’t just a digital form—it’s a lifeline for Canadians facing extraordinary circumstances.
 If you’ve been hit with penalties and interest due to events beyond your control, this tool could be your first step toward financial breathing room.
+Remember, you’re not alone in this journey.
+The CRA is here to help, and with the right resources, you can find your way back to financial stability.

 Comments